Jax Taylor & Brittany Cartwright Get ‘Friends’-Themed Wedding Gift From Scheana Marie

 Jax took to Twitter to post a wedding message from actress Courteney Cox, who played Monica Geller on the classic sitcom Friends.
 In the clip, the Friends star is standing outdoors as she wishes Jax and Brittany “the best wedding day and a life full of love.”

-In the caption to his social media share, Jax thanked Scheana, who was also one of the bridesmaids for his wedding to Brittany, and he also tagged the Friends star’s ex-husband David Arquette.
+In the caption to his social media share, Jax thanked Scheana, who was also one of the bridesmaids in the wedding, and he also tagged the Friends star’s ex-husband, David Arquette.

-When a fan asked him why he was thanking Scheana, Jax tweeted, “Because this was her wedding gift to us, and if you know Brittany and I, we love Courteney.”
+When a fan asked him why he was thanking Scheana, Jax tweeted, “Because this was her wedding gift to us, and if you know Brittany and I, we love Courtney [sic].”

 In comments to the post, fans reacted to the unique wedding gift.

 “I can only imagine [Brittany’s] reaction.
-So nice of her [Courteney Cox],” one fan wrote.
+So nice of her [Courteney Cox],” one person wrote.

 “When I [saw] that I was so excited for you guys.
 As a fan of Friends how awesome!!!
 I loved her vows too.
-You’re my lobster,” another fan wrote.
+You’re my lobster,” another supporter shared.

-“Look at how popular u guys r,” a third fans told the Vanderpump Rules star.
+“Look at how popular u guys r,” a third viewer told the Vanderpump Rules star.
 “U guys are the Friends of reality TV.”

 And this happened…. thank you @scheana @DavidArquette @FriendsTV pic.twitter.com/zr93kAFP9z